 We are located in Leuven, but our products are implemented in medical facilities all over Europe, the Middle East and Asia.
 In 2016 we endeavoured to internationalize even more and established our presence in the U.S through opening offices in New York.

-As quality is our highest priority, our quality management system is certified to ISO 13485:2003 (Medical Devices) and we develop our software tools using the principles of ISO14971:2007 (Risk Management in Medical Devices).
+As quality is our highest priority, our quality management system is certified to ISO 13485:2016 (Medical Devices).
+Furthermore, Qaelum is also ISO 27001 (Information security) certified.
 Some of our tools are CE class IIb certified and FDA compliant as well.

 It is our mission to make healthcare safer through developing software solutions for improved patient safety and quality in medical imaging diagnostics.